cstone20/Pocket-Caddy/README.md

 SAVING A ROUND

-When you complete a round, an outfile feature allows you to save your round within a textfile on your computer (phone hopefully in the future) if you choose.
+When you complete a round, an outfile feature allows you to save your round within a text file on your computer (phone hopefully in the future) if you choose.